MaARTCODE/MaARTCODE/README.md

 - And yes, my name is Mario - all pure coincidence!

 #### About Me
-- 🎓 Computer Science student at UAM Iztapalapa (graduating soon!)
+- 🎓 Computer Science Graduate from UAM Iztapalapa
-- 💼 Frontend Developer & Scrum Master at UAM Research Project INFOCSH
+- 💼 Frontend Developer at Kapital Bank
+- 🔧 Specialized in React, Flutter, and enterprise-level refactoring
 - 🌱 Currently learning Japanese 日本語を勉強中
 - 🎮 Gaming & Anime enthusiast (Bleach fan and Gogeta enthusiast)
 - 🎧 Audiophile passionate about high-resolution audio (WAV, FLAC)